EllenRoberts/Lancaster_PGR/Reference Managers.md

 **Q: I can’t get Zotero downloaded on my device – what should I do?**

 A: Please have a look online and see if someone in the large Zotero community has faced the same issue and come up with a solution.
-If you are really stuck, send me an email and I will see if I can help troubleshoot the issue.
+If you are absolutely stuck **and** have searched for the answer online and can't get it to work, send me an email and I will see if I can help troubleshoot the issue.
+Please note, I may not respond immediately due to teaching and research commitments of my own.

 ### Installation Guidance: